Our basil pesto recipe is made with simple ingredients of fresh basil, parmesan cheese, garlic, lemon juice, pine nuts, and olive oil.

 Salt: a little kosher salt brings all of these ingredients together into one incredible sauce.
 Make sure to start with a little and go from there.

 - Basil: don’t have basil?
-Try using spinach or kale instead.
+Use spinach or kale instead.
 Try our kale pesto recipe.

 - Pine Nuts: pine nuts too expensive?
 I get it!
 Try using cashews, pecans, or almonds instead.

 - Parmesan Cheese: try another hard cheese such as romano cheese or asiago cheese.
 Hoping to keep this recipe dairy-free?
 Nutritional yeast is a great sub for parmesan cheese or you can try our vegan parmesan.